Qudit entanglers using quantum optimal control: Introduction

 In this article, we study an alternative approach based on quantum optimal control.
-Quantum optimal control was originally developed in NMR~\cite{vandersypen2005nmr} and for coherent control of chemistry~\cite{rabitz2000whither,shapiro2012quantum}, and has been extensively used in quantum information and quantum computation~\cite{koch2022quantum}.
+Quantum optimal control was originally developed in NMR~\cite{vandersypen2005nmr} and for coherent control of chemistry~\cite{rabitz2000whither,shapiro2012quantum}, and has been extensively used in quantum information processing~\cite{koch2022quantum}.
 We consider both continuous Hamiltonian control (Lie algebraic) and digital gate-based control (Lie group).
-Quantum optimal control ideas have been used widely in quantum information processing and have been experimentally implemented in a wide range of platforms ranging from ion traps \cite{PhysRevA.82.012339}, neutral atoms~\cite{PhysRevA.74.022312,PhysRevA.90.032329,lysne2020small}, superconductors \cite{PhysRevLett.102.090401,goerz2014optimal}, and nitrogen vacancy (NV) centers \cite{waldherr2014quantum,scheuer2014precise}.
-Its use in implementing single qudit gates in the hyperfine states of cesium was demonstrated in the seminal experiments of Jessen~\cite{anderson2013unitary}, and by the authors when encoding qudits in the nuclear spin of alkaline-earth atoms~\cite{omanakuttan2021quantum}.
-In this work, we extend these techniques to the implementation of entangling gates between qudits.
+Quantum optimal control has been experimentally implemented in a wide range of platforms ranging from ion traps \cite{PhysRevA.82.012339}, neutral atoms~\cite{PhysRevA.74.022312,PhysRevA.90.032329,lysne2020small}, superconductors \cite{PhysRevLett.102.090401,goerz2014optimal}, and nitrogen vacancy (NV) centers \cite{waldherr2014quantum,scheuer2014precise}.
+Its use in implementing single-qudit gates was demonstrated in the seminal experiments of Jessen~\cite{anderson2013unitary} with information encoded in the hyperfine states of cesium and studied in~\cite{omanakuttan2021quantum} for qudits encoded in the nuclear spin of alkaline-earth atoms.
+In this work, we extend these techniques to the implementation of entangling gates between two qudits.
 We study qudit entangling gates for any $k \leq d$ within the $d$-dimensional Hilbert space of each subsystem.